Get ‘paid’ for walking with these free apps

 This is not a drill, you can get ‘paid’ for walking with these free apps.
 But how do they work, how do they ‘pay’ you and are they worth it?

-Every step you take has health benefits, and now you can get paid for walking with free-to-download apps that incentivize exercise with a points system and rewards, but are they worth it?
+Every step you take has health benefits, and now you can get paid for walking with free-to-download apps that incentivise exercise with a points system and rewards, but are they worth it?

-One of the top-ranking apps that pays you to walk claims it has more than 120 million registered users and it aims to reach 1 billion.
+One of the top-ranking apps that pays you to walk claims it has more than 120 million registered users.

 The apps are popular, but is there a catch?
-Here, we reveal the three of the most popular apps, how they work and if they’re worth your steps.
+Here, we look at four popular apps, how they work and if they’re worth your steps.

 Get ‘paid’ for walking apps